Harald-U/docker-101/workshop/lab6.md

 You may have noticed that there is no `network` defined, Docker Compose will automatically create a network for us.
 Also `network-alias` is not required for MySQL, every service automatically has a unique network name based on its service name, the todo container can connect to the mysql container with its name `mysql`.

-You now start the workload with
+There is a sample [docker-compose.yaml](../app/docker-compose.yaml){:target="_blank"} in the `app` directory.
+It will be used when you start the workload with

 ```
 docker-compose up
 ```

-This connad will log all kind of messages to the console.
+This command will log all kind of messages to the console.

 Docker Compose will pull images as needed, then it will create a network, a volume, and two containers: